careylzh/careylzh/README.md

 ### Heya 👋
 This is Carey, an aspiring software engineer based in Singapore.
-I used to do lots of hardware projects as a hobby, then moved on to exploring web technologies and understand the idioms that make the library or framework unique.
+I used to do lots of hardware projects as a hobby, then moved on to exploring web technologies and understanding the idioms that make the library or framework unique.

 If you see something amiss/ambiguous in my projects, feel free to comment or reach out to me through email.